Export Content Search results

 When you download search results (described in Step 2), you can increase the download speed by configuring a Windows Registry setting on the computer you use to export the search results.
 For more information, see Increase the download speed when exporting eDiscovery search results from Office 365.

 When you export search results, the data is temporarily stored in a Microsoft-provided Azure Storage location in the Microsoft cloud before it's downloaded to your local computer.
 Be sure that your organization can connect to the endpoint in Azure, which is *.blob.core.windows.net (the wildcard represents a unique identifier for your export).
 The search results data is deleted from the Azure Storage location two weeks after it's created.

 If your organization uses a proxy server to communicate with the Internet, you need to define the proxy server settings on the computer that you use to export the search results (so the export tool can be authenticated by your proxy server).
 To do this, open the machine.config file in the location that matches your version of Windows.

 Add the following lines to the machine.config file somewhere between the

 Portwith the correct values for your organization; for example,

 <system.net> <defaultProxy enabled="true" useDefaultCredentials="true"> <proxy proxyaddress="http://ProxyServer :Port " usesystemdefault="False" bypassonlocal="True" autoDetect="False" /> </defaultProxy> </system.net>

 Step 1: Prepare search results for export

 The first step is to prepare the search results for exporting.
-When you prepare results, they are uploaded to an Azure storage location in the Microsoft cloud.
-Note that content from mailboxes and sites is uploaded at a maximum rate of 2 GB per hour.
+When you prepare results, they are uploaded to a Microsoft-provided Azure Storage location in the Microsoft cloud.
+Content from mailboxes and sites is uploaded at a maximum rate of 2 GB per hour.